 Johannesburg in next 3 month

-March in Johannesburg sees a transition to autumn with mild temperatures and moderate air quality.
+December in Johannesburg is warm with occasional thunderstorms and moderate air quality.

 Usual trip duration